 - Acid reflux: Many people with celiac disease, myself included, experience regular heartburn, which can play a role in poor sleep.
-“It awakens the person at night frequently and can lead to chest pain or a bad taste in the mouth from acid backing up in the throat and mouth from the stomach," explains Traxler.
+"It awakens the person at night frequently and can lead to chest pain or a bad taste in the mouth from acid backing up in the throat and mouth from the stomach," explains Traxler.
 (Learn about what causes farting in your sleep and how to stop it.)

 - Anxiety and depression: Those with celiac disease, particularly women, experience higher rates of anxiety and depression.
 This may be due to the neurological effects of malnutrition caused by the condition, says Traxler.
 Both anxiety and depression make it harder to get quality sleep—and poor sleep exacerbates anxiety and depression, leading to a vicious cycle.

 - Fatigue: You might think that being tired all the time would make it easier to sleep, but that's not actually the case.
 "While the celiac patient is generally more tired and fatigued, which is common in autoimmune diseases, this doesn't translate to better sleep," says Traxler.
 "Sleep is disrupted and nighttime sleep is disordered in general."

 - Joint pain and headaches: Both of these are also more common in people with celiac disease and can contribute to poor sleep.
 In fact, joint pain and headaches are common symptoms of many autoimmune diseases, notes Traxler.